mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Navigating to Workspaces in Fabric](images/create_workspace.png)

 3. You need to choose a name for the workspace.
-Insert the name DemoRealTime.
+Insert the name *DemoRealTime*.
 You can leave the other cells empty.
 Then click on Advanced.

 ![Create a workspace](images/create_workspace_tab.png)

-4. Then choose your Fabric license.
+4. Choose your Fabric license.
 You can, for example, use your trial capacity or a Fabric capacity you've created on Azure.
 Leave the other settings as default, then click Apply.

 ![Workspace advanced settings](images/create_workspace_advanced_tab.png)